Start Printed Page 24693

 Based on Pascavage v.
 Office of Personnel Management, 773 F. Supp.2d 452 (D. Del.
 2011), OPM is changing this regulation to provide FEGLI benefits based on court orders submitted to the appropriate Federal agency before July 22, 1998, so long as the court order was received in the appropriate office before the insured Federal employee's or annuitant's death.
 This change is consistent with the settlement agreement in this case, Pascavage v.
 Office of Personnel Management, C.A.
 No.: 09-276-LPS-MPT (D. Del. filed Aug.
 6, 2012).

-This revision does not affect the current statutory limitation that court orders apply only when FEGLI benefits are based on insured individuals who died after July 22, 1998.
+This revision does not affect the current statutory limitation that court orders apply only when FEGLI benefits are based on insured individuals who died on or after July 22, 1998.
+On December 4, 2012, OPM published an interim final regulation at 77 FR 71687.
+We received no comments on the interim final regulation.
+Therefore, OPM is adopting the interim final regulation with no changes.

 Regulatory Impact Analysis